stefany9229/spring-boot-java-assignments/README.md

 ## Codelab 🧪 Implementing a REST API Service

+To run this project you need to add the following environment variables:

+- secret=theSecretOfTheApplicationToProtectInformation

-Implement different REST API Services to support a store products management system, implementing each CRUD Operation with Pagination for each service (Users and Products):
+Implement different REST API Services to support a store products' management system, implementing each CRUD Operation with Pagination for each service (Users and Products):

 - Create
 - Read